lammps/lammps/doc/src/Tools.rst

 i-PI tool
 -------------------

-The tools/i-pi directory used to contain a version of the i-PI package.
+.. versionchanged:: TBD

-This version, however, was not updated and thus have become outdated.
+The tools/i-pi directory used to contain a bundled version of the i-PI software package for use with LAMMPS.
+This version, however, was removed in 05/2024.

 The i-PI package was created and is maintained by Michele Ceriotti, michele.ceriotti at gmail.com, to interface to a variety of molecular